 Mallorca has a varied network of museums and exhibitions: You can find everything from art and author galleries to the military museum, the historical museum of the city and also the contemporary art museum among many others.

 Historical military museum of San Carlos:

 Since ancient times, the Portopí bay has been important as the first port of the Gulf of Palma.
 During the Middle Ages, maritime trade was punished by pirates and corsairs, who came to attack Portopí despite the five towers that defended it.
-To protect the port and the city of Palma, the castle or fortress of San Carlos was built to add fire from its cannons to those of the Cap del Moll tower that was located at the foot of the maritime front of the city wall of Palma.
+In order to protect the port and the city of Palma, the castle or fortress of San Carlos was built to add fire from its cannons to those of the Cap del Moll tower that was located at the foot of the maritime front of the city wall of Palma.